tokio-rs/website/content/blog/2022-11-25-announcing-axum-0-6-0.md

 [`FromRequestParts`] trait.

-This also means that if you have implementations of [`FromRequest`] that doesn't need the request body then you should implement [`FromRequestParts`] instead.
+This also means that if you have implementations of [`FromRequest`] that don't need the request body then you should implement [`FromRequestParts`] instead.

 ## Run extractors from `middleware::from_fn`